MUZAMILALISULEMAN/MUZAMILALISULEMAN/readme.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/)
 - 📧 [muzamil.ali1099@gmail.com](mailto:muzamil.ali1099@gmail.com)
 - 🤝 Always open to collaboration on game dev, web, or AI-based projects

 ---

+> “Code is not just code.
+It’s a story, an idea, a purpose — and I aim to tell great ones.”
+> — *Muzamil Ali Suleman*

+---